L-SR1: Learned Symmetric-Rank-One Preconditioning: Experimentation

+Unless otherwise stated, meta-training and validation are performed on quadratic functions with dimension $N=2$.
+A fixed validation set of 32 functions and initial points is used throughout training, while training batches consist of 128 randomly generated functions per meta-iteration.
+To evaluate generalization, we additionally construct a test set of 32 previously unseen functions with $N=10$.
+Further implementation details are provided in the Appendix~\ref{sec:app_quad}.

+\paragraph{Effect of PGSM.} We first study the effect of PGSM in a controlled quadratic setting.
+Here all models were meta-trained using a fixed buffer size $L=8$ and evaluated using buffer sizes $L\in\{2,4,8\}$.
+Figure~\ref{fig:vals} reports the average test loss over the first 20 optimization iterations.
+As expected, L-BFGS, which is data-independent and explicitly designed for quadratic problems, exhibits the fastest convergence across all tested settings.
+Importantly, L-SR1 with PGSM ($\lambda_{\text{sec}}>0$) consistently outperforms the variant without PGSM (No Prj., $\lambda_{\text{sec}}=0$), highlighting the benefit of the secant penalty during meta-training.
+Despite being trained in low dimension, L-SR1 with PGSM remains stable and continues to make consistent progress when evaluated on higher-dimensional objectives.

-Figure~\ref{fig:dirs} shows the average cosine similarity between the descent directions and the corresponding Newton directions on the test set.
-The version with the projection exhibits steadily increasing similarity, indicating its ability to learn curvature-aware updates.
-In contrast, the non-projected variant shows less consistent alignment, further underscoring the benefit of our projection mechanism.
+To further examine the quality of the learned updates, Figure~\ref{fig:dirs} shows the average cosine similarity between the optimizer’s descent directions and the corresponding Newton directions on the test set.
+L-SR1 with PGSM exhibits steadily increasing alignment throughout optimization, indicating that it learns curvature-aware updates that generalize beyond the training dimension.
+In contrast, the variant without PGSM (No Prj.) exhibits weaker and less consistent alignment, highlighting the role of the secant penalty in shaping the learned updates.